fish-shell/fish-shell/doc_src/language.rst

 - ``fish_history``, the current history session name.
 If set, all subsequent commands within an interactive fish session will be logged to a separate file identified by the value of the variable.
-If unset, or set to ``default``, the default session name "fish" is used.
+If unset, the default session name "fish" is used.
 If set to an empty string, history is not saved to disk (but is still available within the interactive session).